Turkish police detain politician staging parliament sit-in

-ISTANBUL (AP) — Turkish police have detained a prominent pro-Kurdish party politician who was staging a days-long protest in parliament.
+ISTANBUL (AP) — Turkish police on Sunday detained a prominent pro-Kurdish party politician who was staging a days-long protest in parliament.

 Omer Faruk Gergerlioglu, from the Peoples’ Democratic Party, or HDP, refused to leave parliament after he was stripped of his status and immunity as lawmaker on Wednesday.
-The party said around 100 police officers entered parliament to detain him Sunday.
+The party said around 100 police officers entered parliament to detain him.
 Video of his detention showed police officers dragging him away.

 The party, which is in the throes of a government crackdown, said Gergerlioglu was detained as he was performing his ablutions for morning prayers.